 Let’s face it: Babies don’t stick to plans—and that starts at birth which is why I like to call them 'birth preferences.”
 Birth preferences are a simple, clear statement of your wishes and goals for your baby’s birth and the moments that follow.
 This statement acts as a document that lets your healthcare provider know your preferences regarding things like pain management, interventions, and other procedures related to labor, birth, and postpartum care.

 Not sure what your preferences are?
-Our Childbirth 101: From Labor through Postpartum course highlights the many options you’ll face on the day baby arrives, including your postpartum preferences such as preferred feeding method, birthing environment and more.
+Our Childbirth 101: From Labor through Postpartum course highlights the many options you’ll face on the day baby arrives, including your postpartum preferences such as preferred feeding method, birthing environment, and more.
 Our customizable Birth Preferences handout is also available for download here.

 At this point, you may be wondering: If you can’t control every detail of the birthing process, why outline your preferences?

-While you can plan for and research what you personally would like to happen in the delivery room, studying the multitude of different birth preferences can be particularly beneficial in helping you deepen your understanding of what may come.
+While you can plan for and research what you would like to happen in the delivery room, studying the multitude of different birth preferences can be particularly beneficial in helping you deepen your understanding of what may come.
 Some of the major preferences that moms consider include:

 Pain management: Some birthing parents prefer to avoid medication and address labor pain through relaxation and breathing techniques or, if possible, the use of a shower or tub.
-Others might choose from different types of medications, such as an epidural or IV pain medications.
+Others might choose from different types of medications, such as epidural or IV pain medications.

 Interventions During Birth: Are there interventions you’re okay with—or not okay with?
 Some of the most common are assisted delivery by forceps or a vacuum cup, an episiotomy, or induced labor.
-While these decisions may have to change during labor to keep you and baby safe, outlining your ideal scenario will help your provider and support team understand your wishes.
+While these decisions may have to change during labor to keep you and your baby safe, outlining your ideal scenario will help your provider and support team understand your wishes.

 Postpartum Preferences: Once your baby is born, you’ll need to think about feeding, along with a few other considerations.
 Will you have your baby circumcised?
 Will you have your placenta encapsulated?
 Do you prefer baby to room-in?
 These decisions are equally as important as labor preferences and should be talked through with your support team beforehand.